Slip Brake testing

 It had an unfortunate demise in an accident on slip brake testing work in 1974 when the vehicle under test failed to stop and collided with the Test Car at low speed.
 Fortunately nobody was seriously injured, just shaken but the Dynamometer Car suffered irreparable damage to its sensitive and integral instrumentation.
 It was dumped at Crewe Coal yard for a number of months before being cut up on site.

 Latterly a new Test Car 2 was used.
-Numerous tests were conducted over the last 25 years on freight and passenger vehicles, tare and laden at various speeds
+Numerous tests were conducted up until privatisation on freight and passenger vehicles, tare and laden at various speeds

-There's an interesting article by Steve Morris of Ty Mawr Publications here which has a number of photos of slip testing and includes latter day testing on the Great Central Railway, Loughborough
+There was an interesting article by Steve Morris of Ty Mawr Publications here which has a number of photos of slip testing and includes latter day testing on the Great Central Railway, Loughborough but the link no longer works

 Some photos from 1986